 The academic level of international qualifications will be assessed using UK NARIC.
 For more information on equivalent qualifications please contact email@example.com.

 Applicants must meet UCEM’s minimum English language requirements in addition to the programme entry requirements listed above.
-For English language requirements please go to: How to meet the language requirements.
+For English language requirements please go to: How to meet the language requirements (open in new window).

 The programme will be assessed by coursework.

 UCEM has the right to revise and amend the programme in order to:

 - comply with external professional, accrediting or other regulatory body requirements

 - implement changes for the benefit of students as a consequence of evidence from programme monitoring

 - ensure the curriculum is current and relevant to intended learning outcomes and/or standards of any relevant professional, accrediting and/or regulatory bodies and/or requirements of employers